DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 From the start we were made aware of the issue of power usage, which seemed something of a deterrent for some residents in their decision whether to have a computer.
 Each community had a different arrangement for utilities.
-Mungalawarru has solar power with a back-up generator, and water is supplied via a bore on the land trust.
+Mungalawurru has solar power with a back-up generator, and water is supplied via a bore on the land trust.
 The community houses and shed in Kwale Kwale are serviced by mains power and water supply from Power and Water, except for one outlying house in the settlement